olliethomas/thesis/content/03_positive_action/intro.md

+(ch:paper1)=
-# An Algorithmic Framework for Positive Action
+# Chapter 4: An Algorithmic Framework for Positive Action

 In previous work we have identified characteristics that are overly relied on and lead to unfair decisions.
 This work amends this problem statement to instead of identifying characteristics and mitigating them, identify idividuals who are at risk of receivingan unfair decision.